DevmianS/LightApp/README.md

 # LightApp.

-This app will help you with choosing the best lightbulb to buy given room size, light bulb count and few other parameters 💡
+This app will help you with choosing the best light bulb to buy given room size, light bulb count and few other parameters 💡